gabtoschi/gabtoschi.github.io/content/en/blog/review/doctor-who-60th-specials.md

 But once more, 14th's overflowing emotions break through again, not only in his now-traditional rage scene, but in the dialog with "not-Donna".
 As a person that liked the Timeless Child concept from the beginning, it's cool to see that the revelation of past lives is still in The Doctor's mind, as it should be.
 More than ever and with an unexpected face, The Doctor needs to understand who they are and what's happening.

-And there is it for me, nothing a lot to say.
+And there is it for me, not a lot more to say.
 Not my favorite, although one of the best "horror episodes" in the series.
 A special recognition for Bernard Cribbins' last scene ever, with one last and [**emotional appearance of Wilfred Mott**](https://www.youtube.com/watch?v=RpqvCT3nJSU), our loved grandpa.
 And [that pun with Isaac Newton](https://www.youtube.com/watch?v=CDzqz2TpxHU) was gold, to be fair, I was so proud of those two.

 # (a digression about The Doctor's personal journeys)